Last Updated on October 9, 2025 by Sunny Staff

 WordPress employs hashing, which is a cryptographic function that turns a string of text into what appears to be a string of random characters, called a hash.
 There are a number of different hashing algorithms available, with MD5 being employed by WordPress.

 But, since MD5 is a bit weathered and not as secure as it once was, more is needed to provide adequate password encryption to protect the credentials of WordPress users.
 To this end, cryptographic salts are added to passwords.
 A cryptographic salt is a unique piece of data that helps obscure a password.
-As such, even where passwords are exactly the same, cryptographic salt ensured that their hashed forms are unique.
+As such, even where passwords are exactly the same, cryptographic salt ensures that their hashed forms are unique.

 In addition to the MD5 hashing process (which is run 8 times), WordPress also uses key and password stretching which, when your password is finally hashed and stored in the database, makes it impossible to guess.